-- 2. Protecting the vital interests of a data subject or another individual where the data subject is physically or legally incapable of giving consent. - 3.
-The establishment, exercise or defence of legal claims or where courts are acting in their judicial capacity. - 4.
-Reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards. - 5.
-The purposes of preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services on the basis of Union or Member State law or a contract with a health professional. - 6.
-Reasons of public interest in the area of public health, such as protecting against serious crossborder threats to health or ensuring high standards of healthcare and of medicinal products or medical devices - 7.
-Archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes in accordance with article 89(1).
+- Carrying out obligations under employment, social security or social protection law, or a collective agreement. - Protecting the vital interests of a data subject or another individual where the data subject is physically or legally incapable of giving consent. - The establishment, exercise or defence of legal claims or where courts are acting in their judicial capacity. - Reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards. - The purposes of preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or management of health or social care systems and services on the basis of Union or Member State law or a contract with a health professional. - Reasons of public interest in the area of public health, such as protecting against serious crossborder threats to health or ensuring high standards of healthcare and of medicinal products or medical devices - Archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes in accordance with article 89(1). - 6.4.
+Any personal data relating to criminal offences (Criminal Offence Data will only be processed under one of the applicable conditions in Schedule 1 to the DPA 2018): - 1.
+The individual (or their parent/carer when appropriate in the case of a pupil) has given consent - 2.
+The data needs to be processed to ensure the vital interests of the individual or another person, where the individual is physically or legally incapable of giving consent - 3.
+The data has already been made manifestly public by the individual - 4.
+The data needs to be processed for or in connection with legal proceedings, to obtain legal advice, or for the establishment, exercise or defence of legal rights - 5.
+The data needs to be processed for reasons of substantial public interest as defined in legislation - 6.5.
+The school will always consider the fairness of its data processing and will not handle personal data in ways that individuals would not reasonably expect, or use personal data in ways which have unjustified adverse effects on individuals.